 Subsequent to the January 21, 2016 PZC public hearing, and prior to requesting a final public hearing before the Board of County Commissioners (BCC), the applicant considered PD/LUP modifications to more effectively address compatibility concerns.
-As a result of continued plan evaluation, and subsequent discussions with District 3 Commissioner Pete Clarke, the applicant modified their proposed PD/LUP by incorporating the following changes:
+As a result of continued plan evaluation, and subsequent discussions with District 3 Commissioner Pete Clarke, the applicant submitted a modified PD/LUP dated "Received April 5, 2016" by incorporating the following changes:

-- 1) Reduced maximum residential yield from 45 units to 43 units; - 2) Reduced residential density from 2.6 du/ac to 2.4 du/ac; - 3) Increased the depth of the northern/eastern PD perimeter buffer from fifty feet (50') to one-hundred feet (100'); - 4) Increased the minimum width of lots adjacent to the eastern PD perimeter buffer from one-hundred feet (100') to one-hundred seventy feet (170'); and - 5) Increased the minimum width of all remaining lots from 40 feet (40') to fifty feet (50').
+- 1) Reduced maximum residential yield from 45 units to 43 units; - 2) Reduced residential density from 2.6 du/ac to 2.4 du/ac; - 3) Increased the depth of the northern/eastern PD perimeter buffer from fifty feet (50') to one-hundred feet (100'); - 4) Increased the minimum width of lots adjacent to the eastern PD perimeter buffer from one-hundred feet (100') to one-hundred seventy feet (170'); and - 5) Increased the minimum width of all remaining lots from 40' to 50'.

-Should the BCC find the proposed rezoning and the modifications listed above to be consistent with the Comprehensive Plan, staff is recommending that it APPROVE the Kurtyka Planned Development / Land Use Plan (PD / LUP) dated Received April 5, 2016", subject to the following conditions, and final review by the Development Review Committee (DRC):
+With the understanding that the revised PD/LUP is no longer consistent with the pending Rural Residential Enclaves Study Area development standards; should the BCC find the proposed rezoning and the modifications listed above to be consistent with the Comprehensive Plan, staff is recommending that it APPROVE the Kurtyka Planned Development / Land Use Plan (PD / LUP) dated "Received April 5, 2016", subject to the following conditions, and final review by the Development Review Committee (DRC):